 Our costs can vary significantly as market prices for raw materials (many of which are commodities) fluctuate.
 We typically have short-term commitments from our suppliers; accordingly, our raw material costs generally move with the market.

-We have also been impacted by fluctuations in transportation and energy costs (partially from the Russian invasion of Ukraine) as well as labor.
+We have also been impacted by fluctuations in transportation and energy costs as well as labor.
 Our ability to recover higher costs (through selling price increases) is crucial.
 When we experience significant increases in costs, we typically implement price increases to recover the higher costs.
 Conversely, when costs decrease significantly, we generally pass those lower costs through to our customers.
 The timing of our price increases or decreases is important; we typically experience a lag in recovering higher costs, and we also realize a lag as costs decline.

 Steel is our principal raw material.
 At various times in past years, we have experienced significant cost fluctuations in this commodity.
 In most cases, the major changes (both increases and decreases) were passed through to customers with selling price adjustments.
 Over the past few years, we have seen varying degrees of inflation and deflation in U.S. steel pricing.
 Steel costs inflated in the first half of 2022 but deflated in the second half of 2022 as demand in the steel markets softened.
-Steel rod costs in the first half of 2023 were relatively stable, while steel scrap costs experienced greater fluctuations with increases in the first quarter and decreases in the second quarter.
+Steel rod costs in the first half of 2023 were relatively stable but decreased in the third quarter.
+Steel scrap costs experienced greater fluctuations with increases in the first quarter and decreases in the second and third quarters.

 As a producer of steel rod, we are also impacted by changes in metal margins (the difference in the cost of steel scrap and the market price for steel rod).
 In 2022, steel rod price increases outpaced steel scrap price increases, resulting in significantly expanded metal margins within the steel industry.
-Metal margins expanded in the first half of 2022 but began to modestly compress in the second half of 2022 and the first half of 2023.
+Metal margins expanded in the first half of 2022 but began to modestly compress in the second half of 2022 and through the third quarter of 2023.
 These expanded metal margins were partially offset by increased energy and input costs in our Steel Rod business.
-While uncertain, we currently expect lower metal margins in our Steel Rod business through 2023, which, if realized, would negatively impact our earnings.
+We have experienced lower metal margins in our Steel Rod business through the first three quarters of 2023.

 We have exposure to the cost of chemicals, including TDI, MDI, and polyol.
 The cost of these chemicals has fluctuated at times, but we have generally passed the changes through to our customers.
 In 2022, chemical pricing was relatively stable at historically high levels.
-Pricing began to soften in the latter part of 2022 and continued in the first half of 2023.
-While uncertain, we currently expect lower chemical costs versus 2022.
+Pricing began to soften in the latter part of 2022 and has continued through the third quarter of 2023.